-Once you’ve done that, it’s important to assign responsibility for different aspects of your cloud migration strategy to specific people.
+Once you’ve done that, assigning responsibility for different aspects of your cloud migration strategy to specific people is essential.
 Otherwise, it’s easy for the transition to get derailed by too many chiefs — or too few.
 Depending on your organization’s resources, some of these people might be members of an external cloud migration services team.
 That’s OK.
 Here’s an example of what a cloud migration team might look like:

 - Manager: This person keeps the migration on track.
 They must understand both the cloud and business sides of the move and be able to motivate team members.

 - Architect: This person is responsible for designing and managing your cloud architecture.
 They will work with other team members to address any migration issues.

 - System Administrator: If you have an SA already, the migration can change their role significantly.
 Task this person with managing new cloud resources to meet your needs.

 - Security Manager: This person will configure, deploy, and maintain security measures for your new cloud environment.
 They will identify and communicate potential vulnerabilities.

 - Compliance Specialist: If compliance requirements for your industry bind you, ensure someone on your migration team understands them and can ensure they are maintained.

 There are several stages involved in successful cloud migrations.
 Ensure you include all of these (or find a cloud migration services partner who can) as you begin your move to the cloud.

 Requirements analysis and readiness assessment

 Determining your organization’s needs and whether or not a cloud solution can meet them, as well as selecting applications most suited to a cloud transition